stateless-solutions/stateless-sdk/readme.md

 api keys app list
 ```

 Fetches and displays a list of all the API keys associated with the current account.
+The list will include the ID and name of each API key.

 ### Delete an API key